 Student lenders and financial companies prey on poor people (and, with higher education costs skyrocketing, even on the relatively comfortable) in order to make obscene amounts of money.
-The largest loan servicing companies, AES, Navient, and Nelnet, had revenues of $10.74 billion, $5.67 billion, and $1.76 billion in 2018, respectively.
+Two of the largest loan servicing companies, Navient, and Nelnet, had revenues of $5.67 billion and $1.76 billion in 2018, respectively.
 These same companies had almost nine thousand consumer complaints filed against them for shady business practices in 2017.

 And the federal government, rather than ensure tuition to higher education is either nonexistent or affordable, instead takes the largest slice of the student-debt pie for itself — while these for-profit middlemen are the bane of every student debtor’s existence, the vast majority of student debt is ultimately owned by the federal government.

 Profiting from education is not a morally legitimate enterprise.
 Access to the wonder of accumulated human knowledge is every person’s birthright, not a business plan.
 College tuition should be free.

 But tuition costs are spiraling, with tuition at public institutions rising almost 34 percent in the decade ending in 2016, the most recent year for which figures are available.
 This has left many people with little choice but to take on large amounts of student debt, as evidenced by ballooning debt figures.
 So as we move to make college tuition-free for future students, we must also undo the damage wrought on several generations by past loan practices.